 Sleep deprivation and sleep disorders can be fatal for truckers.
 Long-haul truckers, despite new regulations limiting hours and miles driven at one time, work extremely long hours.
 They often work at night.
 Together those two factors can cause dangerous sleep issues.

 Sleep deprivation can cause a condition called “micro-sleep” that is said to run rampant through the trucking industry.
 In micro-sleep people fall asleep without realizing it.
 If you observed an individual experiencing micro-sleep you would notice staring and a loss of focus.
 You might see the person’s head falling forward and then snapping back.

 A study of sleep habits in long-haul truckers published in the New England Journal of Medicine found that “Long-haul truck drivers obtained less sleep than is required for alertness on the job.
-The greatest vulnerability to sleep or sleep-like states is in the late night and early morning.”
+The greatest vulnerability to sleep or sleep-like states is in the late-night and early morning.”
 While drivers reported that the optimal number of hours for sleep was seven hours; in reality, the majority slept only 4.78 hours.
-According to the study, 56 percent of the drivers studied had “at least one, six-minute interval of drowsiness while driving, as judged by analysis of video recordings of their faces.”
+According to the study, 56 percent of the drivers studied had “at least one, a six-minute interval of drowsiness while driving, as judged by analysis of video recordings of their faces.”